On the class of caustic on the moduli space of odd spin curves: Moduli space of odd spin curves

 Let $(C,\eta,\beta)$ be a spin curve such that $C = C_-\cup E\cup C_+$ where $C_-$ and $C_+$ are smooth curves of genus $j$ and $g-j$ respectively and $E$ is an exceptional component.
 The divisor $A_j$ parametrizes the closure of the locus of such curves with the property that $\eta$ restricted to $C_-$ is odd.

 {\it Description of $A_0$ and $B_0$.} Contrary to the case $j\neq 0$, a spin curve $(C,\eta,\beta)$ for which $\rho(C,\eta,\beta)$ is an irreducible one-nodal curve, does not necessarily have exceptional components.
 Let $A_0$ parametrize the closure of the locus of spin curves with one-nodal irreducible underlying curve and $B_0$ parametrize the closure of the locus of reducible spin curves (with an exceptional component) that are mapped to $\Delta_0$ by $\rho$.
+It can be checked that the map $\rho$ has simple ramification along $B_0$ and is unramified on $\cSo\smallsetminus B_0$.